Skip to main content

 2. Be Specific and Concise

-• Avoid vague or overly broad queries that may require clarification.
+• Avoid vague queries that may require clarification

 3. Leverage Claude's Memory Within a Conversation

-• Remember that Claude retains context within a single conversation.
+• Claude only retains context within a single conversation

-• Use phrases like "As mentioned earlier" or "Regarding the previous point" to build on earlier parts of the conversation.
+• Use phrases like "As mentioned earlier" to build on earlier parts of the conversation

 4. Batch Similar Requests